 Naturopathic medicine is an individualized and comprehensive approach to improving health and treating illness, integrating modern scientific knowledge with traditional healing wisdom.
 Utilizing natural treatments, naturopathic doctors (NDs) support and stimulate the body’s ability to heal itself.
 The primary goal of Naturopathic medicine is to address the cause of disease, rather than treat or suppress symptoms.
 The patient is seen as a whole person, and the ND takes the physical, mental and emotional dimensions into account when diagnosing and developing a treatment plan.

 Naturopathic doctors work cooperatively with other health care professionals to provide the patient with a truly integrative form of health care.
-Naturopathic doctors are trained to refer patients to other health care professionals for diagnosis and treatment when appropriate.
+Naturopathic doctors are trained to refer patients to other health care professionals for naturopathic diagnosis and treatment when appropriate.

 Principles of Naturopathic Medicine